 4. Integration Platform as a Service

 Integration Platform as a Service (iPaaS), offers pre-built connectors and data transformation tools to streamline API integrations.
 These platforms handle the heavy lifting by providing automated data mapping, format conversions, and real-time monitoring, reducing the need for custom coding.
 The major downside of iPaaS solutions is the cost to set up and operate, especially if the platform is offered on a consumption basis.
+According to ONEiO's State of Integration Solutions report there are over 270 iPaaS solution providers in a market that exceeded $9billion in revenue in 2024 and expected to grow to $17Billion by 2028.

 5. Integration as a Service